zdenop/qt-box-editor/README.md

 DESCRIPTION
 -----------

-Qt Box Editor is tool for adjusting [tesseract-ocr](http://code.google.com/p/tesseract-ocr/) box files.
+QT Box Editor is tool for adjusting [tesseract-ocr](http://code.google.com/p/tesseract-ocr/) box files.
 Aim of this project is to provide easy and efficient way for editing regardless file size.

 Release information can be found in CHANGELOG file.
 Code and artwork contribution is welcomed.

-Qt box editor is a successor of [tesseract-gui project](https://github.com/mk219533/tesseract-gui) that is not developed anymore.
+QT box editor is a successor of [tesseract-gui project](https://github.com/mk219533/tesseract-gui) that is not developed anymore.
 Name of application was changed due to name collision with project http://tesseract-gui.sourceforge.net.

 LICENSE